norio-nomura/usernotification/README.md

 usernotification
 ================
-Demonstrate how to post NSUserNotification from CLI(without Application Bundle).
+Demonstrate how to post NSUserNotification from CLI(without Application Bundle) on OS X 10.8.

 Install
 -------